laisegalvao/Atividades-Portugol/README.md

-# Atividades_generation_Portugol
+# Atividades Portugol
-Atividades realizadas no dia 11/11/20 através do Portugol_Vetores e Matrizes
+Atividades realizadas através do Portugol no perído do Bootcamp da Generation.
+Assuntos: Vetores e Matrizes.